juliouribe/DSAPractice/systemDesign/questionsForJeremy.md

 3. Do you define helper functions within functions or define them outside and call them when you need them?

+4. We used Redis and RabbitMQ at Ike and Nuro.
+How did we use them?

 Unclear